pxc/gitbook/text/12_Git_Tag/0_ Git_Tag.markdown

 When this happens, a new object is added to the Git object database and the tag ref points to that _tag object_, rather than the commit itself.
-The strength of this is that you can sign the tag, so you can verify that it is the correct commit later.
+The strength of this is that you can sign the tag, so you can later verify that it is the correct commit.
 You can create a tag object like this:

     $ git tag -a stable-1 1b2e1d63ff

 It is actually possible to tag any object, but tagging commit objects is the most common.
-(In the Linux kernel source, the first tag object references a tree, rather than a commit)
+(In the Linux kernel source, the first tag object references a tree rather than a commit.)

 ### Signed Tags ###

-If you have a GPG key setup, you can create signed tags fairly easily.
-First, you will probably want to setup your key id in your _.git/config_ or _~.gitconfig_ file.
+If you have a GPG key set up, you can create signed tags fairly easily.
+First, you will probably want to setup your key ID in your _.git/config_ or _~.gitconfig_ file.

     [user]